lo-maxwell/react-virtual-garden/blog.md

 Make Garden more interactive than plant all -> harvest

 Add ToPlainObject method for all models

+Mouse over tooltips for items

+Add User class

+ExpandRow/Col doesn't automatically rerender garden, might need a force refresh Also breaks if you expand col, probably because of not rerendering

 Stretch Goals
 Instead of expanding row/col, have the user add 1 plot at a time